 With all of that in mind, do two 30-second rounds of small hops or jumping rope, letting your heels gently kiss the ground with each hop.

-Running speed is determined by stride length as well as cadence—how many times the foot hits the ground in a given amount of time.
-Higher cadence comes by learning to lift those feet up as quickly as possible when they hit the ground.
+A quick cadence and light footfalls come by learning to pick up your feet as quickly as possible when they hit the ground.
 To do that we need to practice both pulling and pushing motions—these form running drills can be a game-changer for your speed.

-Like the high knee drill, start at 50% pull and work up to 100% (bonus points for actually kicking your butt).
+- Like the high knee drill, start at 50% pull and work up to 100% (bonus points for actually kicking your butt).

 In this drill, we combine the high knee and the butt kick to pull the foot straight up along the inseam of your other leg.